Cora language: Object prefixes

-ja’achune timuá’acha’ʌʌre’e = Cuánto te debe? = How much does he owe you?
+jaʼachune timuáʼachaʼʌʌreʼe = Cuánto te debe? = How much does he owe you?

 Pecáraruure = No lo hagas! = Don't do it!

 Possessive Nouns

-The prefix ‘me’ has three forms in the Cora language: ne, ni, and na.
+The prefix me- has three forms in the Cora language: ne, ni, and na.
 The variations of this prefix appear within different classes of nouns.

-The prefix "you" is indicated by ether: a, mua’a, and a’a.
+The prefix "you" is indicated by ether: a, muaʼa, and aʼa.

 Syntax

 Typologically Cora is interesting because it is a VSO language but also has postpositions, a trait that is rare cross-linguistically but does occur in a few Uto-Aztecan languages (Papago, Tepehuán, and some dialects of Nahuatl).
 A VSO order is verb, subject, and object.
 This type of syntax form is the most common amongst Cora language.
 The VSO structure can be changed in order to show emphasis of certain words, phrases, and sounds.

 Indirect object moved to the beginning for emphasis:

 Locatives and temporals moved to the beginning of sentence for emphasis: